 They’re not particularly great for our planet, either.

 They also have the added bonus of usually smelling so much more delicious and are often a real pleasure to use!

-You can buy natural cleaning products for the home in stores but they can be a little on the expensive side.
+You can buy natural cleaning products for the home in stores but they can be a little bit on the expensive side.

-Related: How to Get Clearer Skin at Home
+RELATED: How to Get Clearer Skin at Home

-Vinegar for Windows and Glassware
+1. Vinegar for Cleaning Glassware and Windows

 You can clean almost any hard surface with it and it works especially well on glass.
-You can clean your windows with it, polish up glassware, even crystal chandeliers.
+You can clean your windows with it, polish up glassware, and even clean crystal chandeliers.

 As an important side-note, make sure you don’t apply it to a porous, natural surface such as granite or marble as this can cause some erosion, which definitely isn’t what you hope to achieve with a natural cleaning product!

-Unblock Smelly Drains With Baking Soda
+2. Unblock Smelly Drains With Baking Soda

 Yes, if the blockage isn’t too severe, half a cup of baking soda quickly followed by a quarter of a cup of undiluted vinegar, can result in a chemical reaction which may be able to unblock your drains.

-Fresher Bedding for Better Sleep
+3. Fresher Bedding for Better Sleep

 Logan Nolin / Unsplash

 Have you tried forgoing the tumble-dryer in favor of hanging your sheets out to dry?
-If so, you’ll know just how much fresher they smell after an afternoon air drying outside.
+If so, you’ll know just how much fresher they often smell after an afternoon air drying outside.

-Tea Tree Oil for Wiping Down Surfaces
+4. Tea Tree Oil for Wiping Down Surfaces

-It has a very strong smell if undiluted but when a a few drops are mixed with plenty of water, it can be used to wipe down areas which may need some light disinfecting and freshening up such as toilet seats and basins.
+It has a very strong smell if undiluted but when a a few drops are mixed with plenty of water, it can be used to wipe down areas which may need some light disinfecting such as toilet seats and basins.

-Lemon Oil & Water for Polishing Furniture
+5. Lemon Oil & Water for Polishing Furniture

 Wipe the furniture with the saturated cloth and then immediately wipe again with a dry, clean cloth.
 Aside from providing a good shine, you’ll also find the furniture will smell light and zesty.

-Liquid Castile Soap Cleanser
+6. Liquid Castile Soap Cleanser

 This is a natural product that is super gentle and like all of the above, incredibly versatile.
 Use it for washing dishes, cleaning floors, basins, showers, and so on.
 Rinse and dry any surfaces very well afterwards to avoid any residue being left behind which could be slippery.